 The APR includes the monthly fee of £15.50 for maintaining the account, and an interest free limit of £300.
 The representative APR provided can enable you to compare the costs across different products and providers.

-As an example, the interest cost of borrowing £500 is:
+As an example, the interest you would pay for borrowing £500 for 7, 30 and 60 days is:

 £2.98